 Piccata is an Italian way of cooking meat.
 The most common meat used in the recipe is veal, but chicken is also popular.

-The recipe calls for dredging the cut of meat into flour, browning it, and then serving with a lemon and butter sauce.
+The recipe calls for dredging the cut of meat into flour, browning it, and then serving it with a lemon and butter sauce.
 Capers are sometimes added as well.

 “The full recipe with ingredients can be found in the recipe card below.”